In this post

 As you can see, the cycling profile is quite basic.
 It is valid if you want to count your cycling trips, but it will not be useful if you like cycling a little more seriously.

-With the Fitbit Surge we are not going to limit ourselves to simply recording running or cycling training thanks to the GPS, you can also use it for more generic activities, such as weight training, yoga or pilates.
-All of them are included in the "Exercise" menu
+With the Fitbit Surge we are not going to limit ourselves to simply record running or cycling workouts thanks to the GPS, we can also use it for more generic activities, such as weight training, yoga or pilates.
+All of these are included in the "Exercise" menu.

 These activities can be the ones that are configured by default (image on the left) or choose one of the ones that you can select additionally (image on the right).

-These modes do not offer very special configurations, it is simply a way to allow when synchronizing an activity to appear with the appropriate name, so that you can follow up correctly.
-So, instead of synchronizing two activities with the name "exercise" that you will not know what each one is, it allows you to identify them clearly and to know when the activity you have created has been a Pilates or Spinning class.
+These modes do not offer very special settings, it is simply a way to allow when syncing an activity to appear with the appropriate name, for poder to track it correctly.
+So, instead of syncing two activities with the name "exercise" that you won't know what each one is, it allows you to clearly identify them and know when it was a pilates or spinning class that you created.

 When it comes to viewing the activities, there is nothing specific about them, and a gym session will show the same information as a spinning session (including steps, something a bit absurd...).

-Additionally, in the race menu you can find another activity, called "Race on tape", which allows you to track more or less precisely the rhythms and distances when you run indoors, taking data from the internal accelerometer.
+Additionally, in the running menu you can find another activity, called "Treadmill running".
+It allows you to more or less accurately track paces and distances when running indoors, taking data from the internal accelerometer.